Russian-Serbian Humanitarian Center

 Humanitarian demining is an important activity of the Center.
 For seven recent years a joint Russian-Serbian detachment has been clearing the territory of Serbia of explosive devices.
 During this period the Russian and Serbian deminers cleared more than four million two hundred thousand square meters of the territory, more than thirteen thousand different weapons were found.

 Significant parts of the activity of the Center are work on stuff training, conferences and seminars, participation in exhibitions.

 The Center is actively realized specialists’ training and education events including the EMERCOM Universities’ potential, Saint-Petersburg Fire-fighting Service University as the first priority basis.
 By the middle of the April 2015 124 Serbian specialists received advanced training.
 By the end of 2015 more than 200 Serbian rescuers will have been trained in Russia.

 Fulfilling its mission of humanitarian organization the Center is an active participant in the social life of Serbia.
 It cooperates with the non-governmental, religious and veterans’ organizations, schools and media.

 In future the Center is seen as fully functional international structure that provides help in the field of emergency humanitarian response to Balkan countries that are interested in it.
 The Center is opened for the accession of any country or organization agreed with its goals and objectives.

-Codirector of the Center is V.P.
+Director of the Center is V.P.
 Gulevich (Russia).
-Director of the Center is B. Glamochlija (Serbia).
+Codirector of the Center is B. Glamochlija (Serbia).

 The Russian-Serbian humanitarian center is situated in the city of Nis, the Republic of Serbia.